Buying a pet

 • you simply change your mind about wanting the pet

-• the purchase is from a one off private seller, shelter or adoption centre
+• you bought it from a one-off private seller, shelter or adoption centre

 • the pet suffers an injury as a result of your actions or an accident

-• illness is caused by factors outside of the breeder’s control, such as contracting a disease after the pet has left the breeder
+• an illness is caused by factors outside of the breeder’s control.
+This includes if the pet contracts a disease after it has left the breeder

 Negotiating with the pet seller

-Contacting the seller or breeder immediately to discuss your issue privately, and putting your concerns in writing is strongly recommended.
-See Advice when contacting a pet seller .
+Contacting the seller or breeder immediately to discuss your issue privately.
+Use our Advice when contacting a pet seller and put your concerns in writing.

 If you are unable to reach a solution, contact Consumer Protection on 1300 30 40 54.